Z-A-Gurden/todo/README.md

 ## How to build

-To install, type within the todo directory:
+To build, type within the todo directory:
 ```
 make
 ```